LGV Interconnexion Est

 The south and west branches are now shared with the LGV Sud-Est line.

 Maximum line-speed throughout is 300 km/h (186 mph).

 Route

-Starting from the south (LGV Sud-Est or LGV Atlantique), the line begins at Coubert junction and heads northeast.
+Starting from the south (LGV Sud-Est), the line begins at Coubert junction and heads northeast.
 Near Tournan, there is a link to the Paris-Coulommiers line.
 Further north, Marne-la-Vallée – Chessy TGV station (transfer to the RER A) serves the new town of Marne-la-Vallée and Disneyland Paris theme parks.
 Near Claye-Souilly, two links under construction will join the line to the LGV Est. The route next serves Aéroport Charles de Gaulle 2 TGV station (transfer to the RER B and air transport).
 Shortly thereafter, the line joins the LGV Nord at Vémars junction.